 Cyber Essentials is steadily gaining traction in many sectors as a baseline security requirement – but what is it, how is it implemented and what are the benefits to your organisation?
-We worked with Jestico + Whiles on their journey to certification to find out the value Cyber Essentials could bring to their business.

 This fearmongering can be counterproductive.
 All this noise makes it difficult to know where to start and many organisations are reticent in taking their first steps and are anxious that tighter security will mean more red tape and less efficiency.
 Additionally, certifications, particularly ISO 27001, can be significant undertakings with a typical implementation duration of around 18 months.
 The expense and impact of such an endeavour is more than many organisations are able to commit to, especially if security is a new initiative and they’re taking their first steps towards addressing risk.
 Some organisations may also already have good security practices in place, but the cost of validating this with certification discourages them from doing so.

 However, a large number of organisations, regulators and government bodies now mandate specific security requirements within their chain of suppliers or member organisations, to ensure that those with access to their data or systems don’t introduce weaknesses into their information security.
 They require specific certifications that align with the risks and strategic focus of their associated sector, so that a baseline of security is established to ensure safe business practices.